DanAtShenTech/wagtailplus/docs/rollbacks/index.rst

 ====================

 This module enables users to "rollback" or revert to previous versions of a page, using Wagtail's default page revisions.
-This is handled via a "history" tab is automatically added to the edit handler of every page model class.
+This is handled via a "history" tab that is automatically added to the edit handler of every page model class.
 Users are presented with a confirmation page prior to actually reverting to a previous version, and the actions they may take are based on existing user page permissions.